CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * Complete failure of the Internet connection including remote maintenance for a longer period of time (> 1 week)
 * Complete failure of Office IT for a certain period of time (eg 2 days)
-* Temporary failure of critical IT components in the OT area for a period that can not be captured with standard operating processes
+* Temporary failure of critical IT components in the OT area for a period that is not traceable with standard operating processes
-Compromise of critical IT components in the OT area by an unknown attacker or by malicious programs If business continuity management (BCM) already exists, the emergency management for the OT infrastructure can be integrated into it.
+Compromise of critical IT components in the OT area by an unknown attacker or by malicious programs If business continuity management (BCM) already exists, emergency management for the OT infrastructure can be integrated into it.
 Otherwise, a BCM should be set up, for example according to IT-Grundschutz (module DER.4 emergency management or BSI standard 100-4), which includes the OT infrastructure.

 ** System Backup and Recovery **